cyclic-software/docs/docs/concepts/auth.md

 This feature is available on all apps configuration pages in the `Auth` tab
 :::

 Authentication and authorization can be very complex.
-At some point applications may require role and attribute based access control, groups and groups of groups, etc. Cyclic's auth intends to cover applications with less complex access control scenarios to enable you to gradually build more complex mechanisms while the app stays secure.
+At some point, applications may require role and attribute-based access control, groups and groups of groups, etc. Cyclic's auth intends to cover applications with less complex access control scenarios to enable you to gradually build more complex mechanisms while the app stays secure.

 ## Use Cases
 Add API Auth to your endpoints to protect the entire app or individual paths or pages.